Fourier & Spectral Perspectives

 Spectral Analysis of Attention

 Self-attention can be analyzed through a spectral lens.
 The attention matrix, when viewed as a linear operator, has a spectrum that reveals the information flow patterns in the network (Bhojanapalli et al., 2020).
-Empirical analysis consistently shows that trained attention matrices are approximately low-rank -- a few principal components capture most of the variance -- which explains why low-rank attention approximations (Linformer (Wang et al., 2020)) work well in practice.
+Empirical analysis consistently shows that trained attention matrices are approximately low-rank (a few principal components capture most of the variance), which explains why low-rank attention approximations (Linformer (Wang et al., 2020)) work well in practice.
 The connection between attention and kernel methods (Tsai et al., 2019) enables the use of random feature approximations for attention (e.g., Performer (Choromanski et al., 2021)), linking back to Rahimi and Recht's work.
-The spectrum of the attention matrix also reveals information about the learned representations: attention heads with concentrated spectra act as "sharp" selectors (focusing on specific tokens), while those with flat spectra act as "smooth" aggregators (mixing information broadly).
+The spectrum of the attention matrix may also reveal information about the learned representations.
+One intuition (offered here as a hypothesis rather than an established result) is that attention heads with concentrated spectra act as "sharp" selectors (focusing on specific tokens), while those with flat spectra act as "smooth" aggregators (mixing information broadly); we are not aware of a study that systematically verifies this spectrum-to-behavior mapping.

 Frequency Bias in Neural Networks